blakedennett/LoanApprovalProject/README.md

 ### Outliers

 <h4>I looked into the numerical features for any values high or lower than three standard deviations from the average.
 There were 33 total that were above the upper limit and none below the lower.
 The values were split among the residential and commercial assets.
-I decided to take the values down to simply equal the upper limit.</h4>
+I decided to take the values down to simply equal the upper limit.
+Additionally, I wanted to try something I hadn't done which came from a package called winsorize.
+This basically does the same thing by taking values above and below a certain percentage (0.01 or 0.99) and caps them to the limit.</h4>

 ### Negative Values